Cody Eakin

-Cody Eakin (born May 24, 1991) is a Canadian professional ice hockey forward who is currently playing with the SCL Tigers of the National League (NL).
+Cody Eakin (born May 24, 1991) is a Canadian former professional ice hockey forward.
 He was selected by the Washington Capitals in the third round, 85th overall, of the 2009 NHL Entry Draft and has previously played for the Capitals, Dallas Stars, Vegas Golden Knights, Winnipeg Jets and Buffalo Sabres.

 Playing career

 Major junior

 Eakin was drafted in the first round, sixth overall, by the Swift Current Broncos in the 2006 WHL Draft.
 At the 2009 NHL Entry Draft, he was selected by the Washington Capitals in the third round, 85th overall.

 In 2010, Eakin was named to the WHL (East) Second All-Star Team.
 On January 9, 2011, he was traded to the Kootenay Ice in exchange for Christian Magnus, Ryan Bloom, Jarett Zentner, Colby Cave, Steven Myland and three draft picks ranging from 2011 to 2012.
 In his first year with the Ice, Eakin was named to the WHL (East) Second All-Star Team.